-It is recommended to use biodiesel as a liquid energy carrier in nature conservation areas and the areas protected against sewage pollution, because biodiesel does not have hazardous material properties and has the lowest water hazard class (Wassergefährdungsklasse - WGK I).
+It is recommended to use biodiesel as a liquid energy carrier in nature conservation areas and the areas protected against sewage pollution, because biodiesel does not have hazardous material properties.
+Due to its floating property, biodiesel is classified as WGK I, only slightly hazardous to water.